Riyadh Metro: KAFD Metro Station

 The KAFD (King Abdullah Financial District) station covers an area of 8150 m2.
 The station is located east of the Financial District, along King Fahd Road near its intersection with the Northern Ring Road.
 It connects Lines 1, 4, 6, and the KAFD's monorail.
-The station is designed by Zaha Hadid Architects from the UK.
+The station is designed by Zaha Hadid Architects.

 National Museum Station

 National Museum Station is the second largest and one of the most iconic stations on the Riyadh Metro.
 As one of the four transfer stations on Line 1, National Museum Station is where Line 1 and Line 5 meet.
 The station is located in the Al Batha area of Riyadh.
 The gross floor area (GFA) of the station itself is about 72,000 m^{2}.

 The station's external envelope is designed to replicate Saudi Arabia's mountainous region, with a unique double skin facade, internal blue panels replicating the sky and external concrete panels through which the blue can be seen, to represent the mountains.
 The station is unique in that it also has a new bus terminal adjacent, the design of which is to replicate a Bedouin tent.